Rule 9. Proceedings for persons arrested without a warrant on suspicion of a crime.

-(a)(1) Probable cause determination.
-A person arrested and delivered to a correctional facility without a warrant for an offense must be presented without unnecessary delay before a magistrate for the determination of probable cause and whether the suspect qualifies for pretrial release under Utah Code § 77-20-1, and if so, what if any conditions of release are warranted.
+(a)(1) A person arrested and delivered to a correctional facility without a warrant for an offense must be presented without unnecessary delay before a magistrate for the determination of probable cause and eligibility for pretrial release pursuant to Utah Code § 77-20-1.

-(a)(2)(C) The magistrate must review the information provided and determine if probable cause exists to believe the defendant committed the offense or offenses described.
-If the magistrate finds there is probable cause, the magistrate must determine if the person is eligible for pretrial release pursuant to Utah Code § 77-20-1, and what if any conditions on that release are reasonably necessary to:
+(a)(4) The magistrate must review the information provided and determine if probable cause exists to believe the defendant committed the offense or offenses described.
+If the magistrate finds there is probable cause, the magistrate must determine if the person is eligible for pretrial release pursuant to Utah Code § 77-20-1.
+The magistrate will impose the least restrictive reasonably available conditions of release reasonably necessary to:

-(a)(2)(C)(i) ensure the appearance of the accused at future court proceedings;
+(a)(4)(A) ensure the individual’s appearance at future court proceedings;

-(a)(2)(D) If the magistrate finds the statement does not support probable cause to support the charges filed, the magistrate may determine what if any charges are supported, and proceed under subsection (a)(2)(C).
+(a)(5) If the magistrate finds the statement does not support probable cause to support the charges filed, the magistrate may determine what if any charges are supported, and proceed under paragraph (a)(4).

 (b) Magistrate availability.